 Chimpanzees have been used in biomedical and behavioral research in the United States since 1930.
 As of 2015, there are more than 700 chimpanzees held in U.S. laboratories.

 This section does not address any other types of facilities housing captive chimpanzees (i.e., entertainment, pets, zoos), nor can it account for all of the chimpanzees in private labs, since those facilities are not required to divulge such information.
 Whenever new information is available, Project R&R will edit/augment these summaries.
 If you have additional information on any of these laboratories, please contact us.
 To learn more about the difficulty of obtaining information on chimpanzees kept in laboratories and the conditions in which they live and are used, see Uncovering the Truth.

 Research Facilities With Chimpanzees

 The majority of chimpanzees are housed in these five facilities.
 Unlike the other facilities, no invasive biomedical research occurs at the Alamogordo Primate Facility.
 It is merely a holding facility for government owned chimpanzees.
 Of the five facilities, two—Yerkes National Primate Research Center and Southwest National Primate Research Center—are part of the National Primate Research Center system established by the federal government in 1960.
-Each lab profile offers available detailed information including profile; history; how the chimpanzees are used; types of research conducted; federal funding received; U.S. Department of Agriculture inspection reports (to ascertain, if possible, Animal Welfare Act compliance); Who’s There (when available, information on which chimpanzees reside, have been transferred, or have died at the facility)
+Each lab profile offers available detailed information including: profile; history; how the chimpanzees are used; types of research conducted; federal funding received; U.S. Department of Agriculture inspection reports (to ascertain, if possible, Animal Welfare Act compliance); and Who’s There (when available, information on which chimpanzees reside, have been transferred, or have died at the facility).

 - Alamogordo Primate Facility